Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it suggests that personal preferences or opinions cannot be explained or justified.
-The phrase does not imply actual accounting but uses the word "accounting" metaphorically to express the mystery of personal taste.
+The idiom does not imply actual accounting but uses the word "accounting" metaphorically to express the mystery of personal taste.

 Origin: